-Each of you has different types of tattoos on different areas of your body, some with just black, and others with more colours, which can make all the difference when considering the time it takes to remove a tattoo completely.
+The size and colour of your tattoos makes all the difference when considering the time it takes to remove a tattoo completely.

 To get your expectations in check, expect it to take about a year to fully remove a tattoo, taking multiple sessions, perhaps one or two months apart, depending on your body’s response to the laser treatments.